aryasagar4/Transforming-Talent-Acquisition-with-AI-/README.md

 The solution helps leaders and recruiters answer questions like:
 1. Which resumes best match a given JD?
-2. Are candidate resumes client-ready (standardized, clean, consistent)?
+2. Are candidate resumes client ready (standardized, clean, consistent)?
-3. What is the interview pipeline health (scheduled, pending feedback, no-shows)?
+3. What is the interview pipeline health (scheduled, pending feedback, no shows)?
 4. Which candidates are at risk of dropping off after offer rollout?
 5. How much manual recruiter effort has been saved by automation?